No sure tourism surge as China visas return: Macau govt

 Sep 11, 2020 Newsdesk Latest News, Macau, Top of the deck

-Macau’s top tourism official said on Friday, that there was no guarantee of “apparent increase” to inbound-visitor numbers to the city, even after the resumption later this month, across mainland China, of the country’s Individual Visit Scheme (IVS), an exit visa system, enabling tourism to Macau.
+Macau’s top tourism official said on Friday that there was no guarantee of “apparent increase” to inbound-visitor numbers to the city, even after the resumption later this month, across mainland China, of the country’s Individual Visit Scheme (IVS), an exit visa system enabling tourism to Macau.

 In comments to local media on Friday, Maria Helena de Senna Fernandes, director of Macao Government Tourism Office (MGTO), said the city was currently receiving about 15,000 inbound travellers a day.